yiisoft/yii2/docs/guide/assets.md

 ===============

 An asset in Yii is a file that is included into the page.
 It could be CSS, JavaScript or any other file.
-Framework provides many ways to work with assets from basics such as adding `<script src="` tag for a file that is [handled by View](view.md) section to advanced usage such as publishing files that are not under webserve document root, resolving JavaScript dependencies or minifying CSS.
+Framework provides many ways to work with assets from basics such as adding `<script src="...">` tag for a file that is [handled by View](view.md) section to advanced usage such as publishing files that are not under the webservers document root, resolving JavaScript dependencies or minifying CSS.

 Declaring asset bundle
 ----------------------